 Knowledge About Homosexuality and Attitudes About LG Parenting by socio-demographic, professional, and LG-related characteristics

 Table 4 presents means and standard deviations of knowledge about homosexuality and measures of attitudes about LG parenting by categorical explanatory variables and associations between these variables and continuous explanatory variables.
 Age was negatively associated with knowledge about homosexuality.
-Regarding religion, religiosity level, and place of residence, differences were found for knowledge about homosexuality and negative beliefs about LG parenting.
+Regarding religion, religiosity level, and place of residence, differences were found in knowledge about homosexuality and negative beliefs about LG parenting.
 Results showed that nurses who are Jewish, secular, or living in a city scored higher on the knowledge about homosexuality measure and lower on the negative beliefs about LG parenting measure than other nurses.
-Differences by district of MCHC and personal acquaintance with LG were found for negative beliefs about LG parenting, with nurses from Ashkelon district or with acquaintance with LG individual scoring higher than nurses from the north district or without personal acquaintance with LG individual, respectively.
-Note, that all analyses with perception of benefits of LG parenting yielded non-significant results.
+Differences by district of MCHC and personal acquaintance with LG were found for negative beliefs about LG parenting, with nurses from Ashkelon district or with acquaintance with LG individuals scoring higher than nurses from the north district or without personal acquaintance with LG individuals, respectively.
+Note that all analyses with the perception of benefits of LG parenting yielded non-significant results.

 Association between Knowledge About Homosexuality and Attitudes About LG Parenting